theupdateframework/taps/candidate-fulcio-tap.md

 Protecting a private key from loss or compromise is no simple matter.
 [Several](https://blog.npmjs.org/post/185397814280/plot-to-steal-cryptocurrency-foiled-by-the-npm) [attacks](https://jsoverson.medium.com/how-two-malicious-npm-packages-targeted-sabotaged-one-other-fed7199099c8) on software update systems have been achieved through the use of a compromised key, as securing private keys can be challenging and sometimes expensive (using hardware tokens such as Yubikeys etc), especially over a period of time.

-This TAP proposes a way for developers to use their existing OpenID Connect (OIDC) accounts – such as an email account – to use identity instead of a key as part of a verification policy, so that they do not have to manage any additional keys or passwords.
+This TAP proposes a way for developers to use their existing OpenID Connect (OIDC) accounts – such as an email account – as an identity instead of using a key.
+This means that they do not have to manage any additional keys or passwords.

 # Rationale
 In a previous draft of [PEP 480](https://www.python.org/dev/peps/pep-0480/), the authors proposed using [MiniLock](https://www.minilock.io) – a tool which derives ed25519 keys from a user-chosen passphrase – to simplify developer key management.
 However, this requires developers to remember a new and additional passphrase for use when uploading packages.
 Furthermore, the MiniLock project is [no longer maintained](https://github.com/kaepora/miniLock) and has been archived.